 Containment #1: On March 8, 2024, installation of containment (Containment #1) around approximately 100 feet of the scaffolding and installation of all blasting equipment was completed.
 On March 13, 2024, Bridge staff began cleaning and blasting operations in preparation for repairs and painting.
 During the month of May 2024, the blasting and prime coat applications were completed.
 Engineering staff assessed the cleaned and primed members conditions and identified fasteners requiring removal and replacement and other minor areas of repair.
 On July 12, 2024, rivet and bolt replacements inside Containment #1 were completed.
 On July 15, 2024, Quality Assurance tests for newly installed bolts were performed with satisfactory results.
-On July 25, 2024, Bridge Division staff began intermediate and topcoat applications.
+On September 3, 2024, Bridge Division staff completed intermediate and topcoat applications for the eastern bridge components located within Containment #1.